Growth of automorphisms of virtually special groups: Accessibility over centralisers

-Here is a rough idea of the proof of \Cref{thm:accessible}.
-When $G$ is special, every $G$--semi-parabolic subgroup $Q$ (and in particular, every centraliser) admits a $G$--parabolic co-abelian subgroup: there exists $P\in\mc{P}(G)$ such that $P\lhd Q$ and $Q/P$ is abelian.
-One thus hopes to leverage the fact that the quotiented normalisers $N_G(P)/P$ are accessible over small subgroups, together with the fact that there are only finitely many $G$--conjugacy classes of elements of $\mc{P}(G)$.
-This strategy works provided that, given a reduced splitting $G\acts T$, the induced action on the subtree of $P$--fixed points $N_G(P)\acts\Fix(P)$ is sufficiently close to being minimal and reduced.
-In order to show that this is indeed the case, we will need to control the normal closure $\langle\langle P\rangle\rangle_G$ and the pro--$p$ topologies on $G$ will prove rather useful for this (or, alternatively but equivalently, the torsion-free nilpotent quotients of $G$).
+Here is a proof sketch of \Cref{thm:accessible}.
+Every semi-parabolic subgroup $Q\leq G$ admits a $G$--parabolic co-abelian subgroup $P\lhd Q$.
+One thus hopes to leverage the fact that the quotiented normalisers $N_G(P)/P$ are accessible over small subgroups, together with the fact that there are only finitely many $G$--conjugacy classes of $G$--parabolic subgroups of $G$.
+This strategy works provided that, given a reduced splitting $G\acts T$, the induced action $N_G(P)\acts\Fix(P;T)$ is sufficiently close to being minimal and reduced.
+Showing this requires control over the normal closure $\langle\langle P\rangle\rangle_G$ and, here, it turns out that the pro--$p$ topologies on $G$ can be rather useful.

-We thus begin by recalling a couple of facts on pro--$p$ topologies in \Cref{sect:pro-p}, then prove \Cref{thm:accessible} in \Cref{sect:accessibility_proof} (see \Cref{cor:acc_over_semi-parabolic} and \Cref{lem:unconditional_vs_conditional_acc}).
-We also prove an alternative accessibility result for special groups, which applies to general edge groups, provided that their parabolic closures are elliptic in the splitting (\Cref{cor:acc_rel_closures}).